The Y Community Garden

-Registration & enrollment is now closed.
-All community garden plots have be filled.
+Registration & enrollment is now open.

 Click HERE to download a Garden Welcome Packet

 A community garden means many things to many people.
-For some, a community garden is a place to grow food, flowers and herbs in the company of friends and neighbors.
+For some, a community garden is a place to grow food, flowers, and herbs in the company of friends and neighbors.
 For others, it’s a place to reconnect with nature or get physical exercise.
 Yet others use community gardens simply because they lack adequate space or beneficial soil to have a garden at their house or apartment.

 Regardless of why you are choosing to take part in a community garden, the activity comes with both responsibilities and rewards.

 Rewards: Community gardening has the potential to offer a range of benefits to individuals, families, communities and the environment.